MohabEffat/Store.Microservice/README.md

 - **Microservices Architecture**: Modular services with clear separation of concerns.
 - **Event-Driven Communication**: Powered by RabbitMQ for asynchronous messaging.
 - **Resilience & Fault Tolerance**: Integrated Polly for retries, circuit breakers, and fallback.
-- **Containerization**: All services are dockerized for consistency and ease of deployment.
+- **Containerization**: All services are Dockerized for consistency and ease of deployment.
 - **Scalable Design**: Services can be independently scaled and deployed.
-- **Real-World Use Case**: Covers core aspects of an actual eCommerce system (Catalog, Basket, Order, Payment, etc.).
+- **Real-World Use Case**: Covers core aspects of an actual eCommerce system (Catalog, Basket, Order, etc.).

 ## 🧩 Tech Stack